aabasharain/Photobooth/README.md

 ## Current Status

-This is still a work in progress, I will update this readme with instructions on setup when I am done.
+This is still a work in progress, I will update this readme with more in depth instructions on the setup when I am done.

-## Setup
+## Quick Setup

 Clone the repository to your preferred destination.